Canadian social credit movement: Ontario

 In Ontario, the party unsuccessfully ran candidates in most provincial elections from 1945 until 1975, never obtaining electoral support beyond a negligible level.

 The party faced serious divisions in the 1940s, 1960s and early 1970s due to attempted takeovers by fascist groups and was put in trusteeship by the federal party in 1972 when the fascist Western Guard succeeded in taking control.

 The party continued as a registered party into the 1980s, not running candidates in the 1977 election and running only 5 candidates with interim leader John Turmel in the 1981 election.
 It was defunct by 1985.

 Other parties

 Other political parties have also promoted social credit principles, including John Turmel's Christian Credit Party and Abolitionist Party of Canada, and the short-lived Canada Party.
 The Global Party of Canada also appears to promote social credit economic policies.

-The western reform movement largely replaced the socreds, and used the Reform Party of Canada as its political vehicle.
-Stephen Harper's insistence on targeted tax credits, including the idea of handouts to pay for child care, may have some roots in the Social Credit's monetary policies.
+The Reform Party of Canada was founded in 1987 originally as a populist political vehicle for Western Canadian alienation with the federal government and national parties.
+Reform Party founder and leader Preston Manning was the son of former Alberta Social Credit Party leader Ernest Manning.
+The Reform Party became the largest conservative party in the Canadian House of Commons from 1993 on.
+In 2000 Reform dissolved to rebrand as the Canadian Alliance.
+In 2003 the Canadian Alliance merged with the Progressive Conservative Party to form the modern Conservative Party of Canada.
+This series of parties shared some conservative and populist appeal with the Social Credit parties but never adopted social credit monetary policies.

 The Canadian Action Party had monetary reform policies in its platform, but was not considered to be a social credit party.